You are in Oslo, Norway

 The declaration of graphic designers, art directors and visual communicators, called "First Things First Manifesto 2000" organised by the British design writer Rick Poynor, makes for a strange reading.
 It is possibly best approached as an expression of problems experienced by a profession which does not suffer from unemployment, which enjoys considerable social prestige, whose services are among the best paid - and whose members, having long ago solved their survival problems, are visited with existential ones.
 The text gives the impression of a private grievance of a group of sated, prosperous, and politically correct professionals.

 Admittedly, the signatories do advance a legitimate request: they demand that their talents also be employed other than for marketing and commercial purposes.
 No problem with that.
-However, in order to back up this wish, they intimate that their work in commercial contexts is largely devoid of meaning, since the Western commerce-based society keeps producing "things that are inessential at best" (i.e. useless), and that "the profession's time and energy is used up manufacturing demand" for all these inessential-at-best products.
+However, in order to back up this wish, they intimate that their work in commercial contexts is largely devoid of meaning, since (in their view) the Western commerce-based society keeps producing "things that are inessential at best" (i.e. useless), and that "the profession's time and energy is used up manufacturing demand" for all these inessential-at-best products.

 This principal accusation is hardly new; it has been with us for quite many generations.
 Is there anything in it?